Getting your Trinity Audio player ready...

 What a fantastic expansion pack.

-I only stopped because I read the words, READER BEWARE.
+I only stopped because I read the words: READER BEWARE.

 My paranoia flared again as I moved my fingers to lift the flap.
 This time, it was accompanied by a shaking hand and a dreadful feeling to scan my surroundings.
 I soothed my inescapable urges and looked up, catching several students swiftly averting their stares.
 I latched the book and zipped it back into my bag.

+Damn it!
+Here comes a security guard.
 They must think I’m tweaking.

 “God!
 Billy, you are an unfolding tragedy.”